AviatrixSystems/Docs/HowTos/uservpn.rst

 Download VPN User Certificate
 ###############################

-Once the VPN user is created, you can download the VPN certificate to your desktop, as shown below.
+You can also download the VPN user certificate to your desktop, as shown below.
 Load this certificate configuration file to your OpenVPN® client on your desktop.
 You should be able to connect then.